-- In the top navigation bar, select the region where your Alibaba Cloud Elasticsearch cluster resides.
+- In the top navigation bar, select the region where your cluster resides.

 - In the upper-right corner of the Basic Information page, click Restart.

-- In the Restart dialog box, set parameters to restart a cluster.
+- In the Restart dialog box, specify the required parameters.

 Parameter Description Object Cluster and Node are supported.

-- Cluster: Restarts all nodes in a cluster.
+- Cluster: All nodes in a cluster are restarted.

-- Node: Restarts a single node.
+- Node: A single node in a cluster is restarted.
 For more information, see Restart a node.

-Restart mode Alibaba Cloud Elasticsearch provides two restart modes: Restart and Force Restart.
+Restart Mode Elasticsearch provides two restart modes: Restart and Force Restart.

-- Restart: You can only restart a cluster whose status is Active (green).
-Otherwise, you need to forcibly restart the cluster.
-This restart mode does
+- Restart: You can only restart a cluster whose state is Active.
+Otherwise, you must forcibly restart the cluster.
+This restart mode does not affect

-- The specific amount of time that is used to restart a cluster depends on the volume of data stored on the cluster and the numbers of nodes, indexes, and shards in the cluster.
-You can view the progress of a restart task in the Tasks dialog box.
+- The specific amount of time that is required to restart a cluster depends on the volume of data stored on the cluster and the numbers of nodes, indexes, and shards in the cluster.
+You can view the restart progress in the Tasks dialog box.

-- Force Restart: If your Elasticsearch cluster is unhealthy (yellow or red), you can only use the
+- Force Restart: If your Elasticsearch cluster is abnormal (indicated by the color yellow or red),

 Notice If the disk usage exceeds the value of

-cluster.routing.allocation.disk.watermark.low, the Status of your Elasticsearch cluster may be displayed yellow or red.
-If your Elasticsearch cluster is abnormal, do not perform the following operations on the cluster: node addition, node capacity expansion, disk space expansion, restart, password reset, or other operations that may change the configuration of the cluster.
-Perform the operations only after the Status of the cluster is Active (green).
+cluster.routing.allocation.disk.watermark.low, the state of your Elasticsearch cluster may be displayed yellow or red.
+If your Elasticsearch cluster is abnormal, do not perform the following operations on the cluster: node addition, node capacity expansion, disk resizing, restart, password reset, and other operations that may change the configuration of the cluster.
+Perform the operations only after the state of the cluster is Active.

 Concurrency You can set the concurrency of the cluster to improve the restart speed.
-The higher the concurrency, the faster the force restart.
+The higher the concurrency, the faster a forced restart.
 The default concurrency is calculated by dividing one by the total number of nodes in the cluster.
-Estimated to Take This value is calculated by multiplying the average time of the previous restart tasks by the total number of nodes.
+Estimated to Take This value is calculated by multiplying the average time of the previous restarts by the total number of nodes.
 The actual restart time takes precedence.